 Dingle is one of my all-time favourite places in Ireland.
 Not only does it have an awesome name (c’mon, how fun is it to say you visited a place called Dingle?), but it’s absolutely adorable with plenty to see to keep you busy.
-Most people choose just to go on a day trip from Killarney or even Cork, but if you have the time I recommend staying over.
+Most people choose to visit Dingle as a day trip from Killarney or even Cork, but if you have the time I recommend staying over.
 Even if it’s just for one night.
 The are several great Dingle bed and breakfasts, awesome seafood restaurants, great pubs and shops.
 Not to mention a local dolphin, the stunning Slea Head Drive, and of course Star Wars filming locations.
 Not convinced?
 Read on because I’m sharing my favourite picks and the best things to do in Dingle.

 A Little Bit About Dingle